TigerForge2/easycolorsmap/README.md

 ![preview](https://i.ibb.co/r02X5ZQ/schema3.jpg)

-#### OPEN/CLOSE, SHOW/HIDE THE COLORS GROUPS
+#### OPEN/CLOSE, SHOW/HIDE, CUSTOMIZE THE COLORS GROUPS

-Just click the [+] / [-] icon on the right of each Groups title to open and close that group.
+Groups can be opened and closed (collapsed) so that you can focus only on the colours you need to use in that moment.
+Just click the [+] / [-] icon on the right of each Groups title.
-You can also show / hide the groups.
+Moreover, you can show and hide the Groups, making them visible or unvisible.
 Click the "Settings" button and check/uncheck the groups.
+Finally, you can change the background color and the text colors of the Groups so as to make the view more confortable for you eyes.
+Click the "Settings" button and specify two colors, as HTML code, in the dedicated field.

 ![preview](https://i.ibb.co/rw35vj0/color-openclose.png)